 Pearl Lake State Park is a treasure trove of natural scenery just waiting for avid adventurers to come and explore.
 From the snow-capped peaks of Farewell Mountain in the distance to the mirror-still Pearl Lake, this diverse ecosystem offers a variety of ways to enjoy Colorado's breathtaking outdoors.

-The internal roads at Pearl Lake State Park are gravel and packed dirt.
-The wide roads offer plenty of room to accommodate vehicles, so driving around the park is easy whether you're in a car, truck, or small motorhome.
+Located in northwest Colorado, Pearl Lake State Park is a fairly rural park but isn't too hard to access thanks to its location near Colorado Road 129.
+This road is paved and easy to navigate, but the internal roads at Pearl Lake State Park are gravel and packed dirt.
+This shouldn't be an issue when the weather is good since the wide roads offer plenty of room to accommodate vehicles, so driving around the park is easy whether you're in a car, truck, or small motorhome.
 Be advised that you’ll need to purchase a parking pass in addition to your camping fees.

-Pearl Lake State Park’s campground offers 36 sites spread across two loops.
-The upper loop has 23 sites which are more suitable for tent campers looking for a rough and rugged outdoor experience.
-Only vault toilets and drinking water hydrants are available in this loop.
+Pearl Lake State Park has one campground that offers 36 sites spread across two loops.
+The upper loop has 23 sites that are more suitable for tent campers looking for a rough and rugged outdoor experience.
+Only vault toilets and drinking water hydrants are available in this loop, but you won't be too far from the amenities in the lower loop.

-The lower loop offers a flush toilet facility, but no showers.
+The lower loop has flush toilets, however, there are no showers.
 Campers who need to freshen up can find coin-operated shower and laundry facilities nearby at Steamboat Lake State Park.
 This loop also offers the park's only ADA-accessible site.

 All sites at Pearl Lake are level and can accommodate small RVs and trailers up to 30 feet long.
 Please note that different sites have different maximum RV lengths; some sites may only accommodate trailers up to 16 feet long, so keep this in mind when making your reservation.